sirfonzie/INF2004_LAB4/README.md

      ```c
      pwm_set_gpio_level(gpio, (uint16_t)(duty_cycle * 4095));
      ```
      The `pwm_set_gpio_level` function sets the output level for the given GPIO pin based on the duty cycle.
-A duty cycle of 50% corresponds to setting the output level to half the wrap value (2048).
-This ensures the PWM signal is high 50% of the time.
+A duty cycle of 50% corresponds to setting the output level to half the wrap value (2048), ensuring the PWM signal is high 50% of the time.

    - **Enable the PWM:**
      ```c